mariash/Wordpress-Plugin-Generate-Post-Thumbnails/readme.txt

 == Frequently Asked Questions ==

-= What images will be used as a thumbnail? =
+= What image will be used as post thumbnail? =

-Images that are shown in your blog post and saved as its attachments in Wordpress, i.e. uploaded directly to your blog.
-No support of external images.

-= What is the Image Number parameter? =

-Usually the first image of your blog post is considered as the main image that is used as thumbnail.
-But rarely the second blog post image may be the main.
+You can specify image number that will be used as post thumbnail.
+By default it takes the first image in the post body.
+If this image was uploaded on server plugin assigns it as a post thumbnail.
+If the image is externally hosted, plugin will upload it on server, attach to post and assign as thumbnail.

 If there is no image for specified image number in the post, then no thumbnail will be stored for this post.
-If *Overwrite* parameter is checked, then if the post already has thumbnail that thumbnail will be removed.
+If *Overwrite* parameter is checked, then if the post already has thumbnail old thumbnail will be removed.

 == Screenshots ==